- There are many day care, residential programmes, and care services available if you need extra support,

 statement to the police during an investigation.
 Under the Appropriate Adult For Persons with Mental Disability (AAPMD) scheme, trained volunteers help the person with disabilities in

 question communicate more effectively during police interviews so that he/she does not misunderstand the questions

 asked and misunderstood by the police.

 Mental capacity matters

 the need to make decisions for adults who lack mental capacity to make those decisions for themselves, and provides

-Under the Act, a person lacks capacity if he is unable to make a specific decision for himself at the required
+Under the Act, a person lacks capacity if he/she is unable to make a specific decision for themselves at the required

 Caregivers of persons who lack mental capacity can apply to be their Court-Appointed Deputy, which gives them the power to make important decisions on behalf of

 Developmental Disability Registry (DDR) Identity (ID) Card